PMarr62/SkyblockDataAnalyzer/FAQ.md

 - Sell Price: The minimum quantity you can list your resulting items at in the "sell offer" section of the Bazaar.
 Note that you can list your crafted items for more, but note that it may take longer for your order to fill.
 - Quantity: The amount of items you will sell back to the Bazaar.
 - Profit: The profit you will make from listing your items at the minimum price reported by sell price.
+- ROI: "Return-on-investment", The percentage at which you are getting a return on your buy order.
 - Leftover: The amount of coins you will not spend after using as many coins as possible to buy the necessary materials.
 - Buy Wait: This is the amount of time, in hours, on average for your buy order of your materials to fill.
 - Sell Wait: This is the amount of time, in hours, on average for your sell offer of your materials to sell.